Koekoek1337/AH_Ticket-To-Ride/README.md

 `"maxDuration":` The maximum duration a route is allowed to have.
 120 for Holland, 180 for the Netherlands

 ### Algorithm specific properties
-#### annealing
+#### Simulated Annealing Algorithm
 `"coolingScheme":` The name of the cooling scheme to be used.
 Current options are:
+- `"Hillclimber"` - Runs the algorithm as a hillclimber
-- `"Logarithmic"`
+- `"Logarithmic"` - Runs the algorithm with the logarithmic cooling scheme
-- `"Linear"`
+- `"Linear"` - Runs the algorithm with the linear cooling scheme.
+Best tested cooling scheme.
-- `"Geometric"`
+- `"Geometric"` - Runs the algorithm with the geometric cooling scheme.

 `"initialTemperature":`: The initial temperature for the simulated Annealing algorithm.
 64 for the best tested linear annealing scheme.
-Redundant for logarithmic
+Not nessesary when using the Logarithmic cooling scheme.
 `"coolingConstant":` The constant in the cooling scheme.
 0.0064 for the best tested linear annealing scheme.

+---

+### Visualization mode
+In order to visualize obtained results, you also call the module like `python .\railNL [FILENAME].json`

+The different types of visualization and their .json properties are explained below.

+### Network visualization